 A humorous one-person show about one man’s cancer diagnosis, Stages balances tragedy and heart

-Stages is a humorous one-person show co-created by award-winning performer David Lee Nelson and Riverside Theater producing artistic director Adam Knight.
+Stages is a humorous one-person show co-created by award-winning performer David Lee Nelson and Riverside Theatre producing artistic director Adam Knight.
 The artists shared how they found humor in a tragic story.

 February 26, 2020